-Creativity Around Every Corner: Explore South Walton’s Outdoor Art and Murals
+Creativity Around Every Corner: Explore Walton County’s Outdoor Art and Murals

-South Walton is known for its breathtaking views, sugar-white sand and waves of fun along the Gulf Coast.
-What may be surprising to some first-time visitors is the endless creative opportunities in our 16 beach neighborhoods.
+Walton County is known for its sugar-white sand and waves of fun along the Gulf Coast, with breathtaking natural beauty in the areas beyond the beach.
+What may be surprising to some first-time visitors are the endless creative opportunities in our local communities.

-Art galleries can be found throughout the destination, but let’s take a step outside the gallery and see where you can enjoy some of South Walton’s most popular outdoor art and murals.
+Art galleries can be found throughout the destination, but let’s take a step outside the gallery and see where you can enjoy some of the County’s most popular outdoor art and murals.

-The first stop takes you to the corner of Garfield Drive and Hotz Avenue, right across the street from the iconic Red Bar.
+The first stop takes you to the corner of Garfield Drive and Hotz Avenue in Grayton Beach, right across the street from the iconic Red Bar.

 Grayt Wall of Art – Grayton Beach